Singapore Company Registration

 A sole-proprietorship does not constitute a separate legal entity and therefore is not distinct from the owner/proprietor.

-Partnership company in Hong Kong
+Partnership company in Singapore

 A partnership is a business firm formed by two to 20 partners.
 Once there are more than 20 partners, the partnership must be registered as a company under the Companies Act, Chapter 50.
 A partnership is not a separate legal entity and therefore partners have unlimited liability.
 Partners can be personally liable for a partnership’s debts and losses incurred by other partners.